Ottoman Bosnian noble families

-There were several notable noble families of Ottoman Bosnia, many of which have living descendants today and are predominantly Bosniaks.
-These families are commonly called begovske porodice ("bey families") and most were of Islamized Slavic, Christian origin, while some were of Turkic origin.
+There were several notable families of Ottoman Bosnia, many of which have living descendants today who are predominantly Bosniaks.
+These families are commonly grouped into "bey families" (begovske porodice) or "captain families" (kapetanske porodice) and most were of Islamized Slavs of Christian origin, and some remained Christian as sipahi, while few were of Turkic origin.
 The descendants of these families are recorded in numerous anthropological studies and have held important public offices.

+List

+The "captain families" (kapetanske porodice) started their service as aghas and dizdars–army commanders in fortresses.
+They were for the most part descendants of Christian converts.